mateuszwojciak/horus/README.md

 `Intellij IDEA`

 ## Description
 This repository contains implementation of methods from `Structure` interface in class `Wall` along with basic testing.

-Project created for recruitment process.
+Simple project using composite design pattern.